litboidardi/articlepedia.github.io/README.md

 # articlepedia.github.io
-website about articles with working CRUD operations
+website about articles with working CRUD operations using Flask

 type "flask run" into the terminal to start the site